 Welcome to this rather epic LOTRO Crafting Beginner’s Guide!
 Here I will give you the run-down to help newer players of The Lord of the Rings Online to get your head around how to craft items.
 I’ll also provide my opinions on what you may wish to choose as your first crafting profession.
 The choice is yours and will depend on what you want to achieve.

-I am assuming players who need a beginner’s guide a relatively new to LOTRO, so I will do my best to explain things step-by-step.
+I am assuming players who need a beginner’s guide are relatively new to LOTRO, so I will do my best to explain things step-by-step.
 If you have any questions, please do feel free to contact me.
 I respond to tweets quite quickly, but emails may take me a day or so.
 Okay let’s get into it!

 How to Use this Guide

-Under here is a collapsable menu which links to key areas to help you navigate quickly.
+Under here is a collapsible menu which links to key areas to help you navigate quickly.
 If you press one of these links, just hit back (on your browser or device) to be returned to this menu.
 Specific professions are detailed in parts 2 and 3 but are linked here.

 Click/Tap to Skip to Section